Neurodiagnostic Technologist Schools

 Core & Elective Courses in Neurodiagnostic Technologist Programs

-For neurodiagnostic technology programs, program duration may vary depending on the degree earned (e.g., associate, bachelor's, or certificate), but overall the curriculum is very much the same.
-Candidates are taught how to use various neurodiagnostic machines, such as an electroencephalogram (EEG) and how to interpret and analyze readings from these machines.
+For neurodiagnostic technology programs, the duration may vary depending on the degree earned (e.g., associate, bachelor’s, or certificate), but the overall curriculum is very much the same.
+Candidates are taught how to use various neurodiagnostic machines, such as an electroencephalogram (EEG), and how to interpret and analyze readings from these machines.

 Some of the courses in the program curriculum may include: